infusephp/libs/README.md

 These libraries are unit-tested, battle-tested, and can be used à la carte.
 Each class has as few external dependencies as possible.
 Inspiration was drawn from many sources, in particular, the simplicity of node libraries like express.js.

-## Idealist Framework
+## Infuse Framework

-An MVC framework, called Idealist Framework, has been built using *infuse/libs*.
-Check it out at [https://github.com/idealistsoft/framework](https://github.com/idealistsoft/framework).
+An MVC framework, called Infuse Framework, has been built using *infuse/libs*.
+Check it out at [https://github.com/infusephp/framework](https://github.com/infusephp/framework).

 ## Tests